Cregna/InterceptingProxy/README.md

 # InterceptingProxy.
-Script of an interceptin proxy
+Script of an intercepting proxy

 Info: This is the README file for InterceptingProxy.